-- Methodology used to collect activity data and calculate scope 1 and 2 emissions includes: IPIECA Petroleum industry guidelines for reporting greenhouse gas emissions, 2nd edition; Canadian Association of Petroleum Producers (CAPP) Calculating Greenhouse Gas Emissions, 2003; American Petroleum Institute (API) Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Natural Gas Industry, 2009; and respective provincial and state regulator oil and gas measurement and reporting requirements. - Direct emissions from our US assets are currently calculated based on ownership as of December 31st of the reporting year in alignment with US regulatory reporting frameworks.
-Thus, emissions associated with any facility we acquired midyear would include emissions generated under the previous owner.
-Likewise, emissions associated with any facility sold mid-year would not be included in the inventory. - The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
-Canadian scope 1 emissions for 2019 were 1,552,034 tCO2e. - Percentage covered under emissions-limiting regulations includes both British Columbia and Alberta for 2017 and 2018.
-As of 2019, Alberta is exempt from carbon tax due to introduction of the Technology Innovation and Emissions Reduction (TIER) program. - The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
-Canadian scope 2 emissions for 2019 equaled 838,165.31 tCO2e. - The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
-Canadian scope 1 intensity equaled 0.034. - Production calculated as gross product dispositions to non-operated entities.
+- Methodology used to collect activity data and calculate scope 1 and 2 emissions includes: IPIECA Petroleum industry guidelines for reporting greenhouse gas emissions, 2nd edition; Canadian Association of Petroleum Producers (CAPP) Calculating Greenhouse Gas Emissions, 2003; American Petroleum Institute (API) Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Natural Gas Industry, 2009; and respective provincial and state regulator oil and gas measurement and reporting requirements. - 9 Direct emissions from our US assets are currently calculated based on ownership as of December 31st of the reporting year in alignment with US regulatory reporting frameworks.
+Thus, emissions associated with any facility we acquired mid-year would include emissions generated under the previous owner.
+Likewise, emissions associated with any facility sold mid-year would not be included in the inventory. - 10 The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
+Canadian scope 1 emissions for 2019 were 1,552,034 tCO2e. - 11 Percentage covered under emissions-limiting regulations includes both British Columbia and Alberta for 2017 and 2018.
+2019 includes British Columbia, Alberta and Saskatchewan. - 12 The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
+Canadian scope 2 emissions for 2019 equaled 838,165.31 tCO2e. - 13 The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
+Canadian scope 1 intensity equaled 0.034. - 14 Production calculated as gross product dispositions to non-operated entities. - 15 The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
+Canadian scope 1 and 2 intensity equaled 0.053.

-- The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
-Canadian scope 1 and 2 intensity equaled 0.053. - Other combustion includes fuel and truck fleet. - Other emissions only includes data for our Canadian operations (~85% of operations).
+- 16 Other combustion includes fuel and truck fleet. - 17 Other emissions only includes data for our Canadian operations (~85% of operations).
 We do not track US pollutants at this time.